Sandeza/Arta-Amazon-connect-documentation-v1/connectors/initialSetup.md

 ## Domain Whitelist

-Open the AWS Connect instance setup page and go to `Application integration` tab then whitelist the following domains We recommend users to Approve the Updated Version's URL in Amazon Connect and add it to the installation parameters in Freshdesk
+Open the AWS Connect instance setup page and go to `Application integration` tab then whitelist the following domains.
+We recommend users to Approve the Updated Version's URL in Amazon Connect and add it to the installation parameters in Freshdesk

 > Old Version  https://freshdeskccp.arta.sandeza.io \